-Euker returns for his second season at the helm after taking over the men’s lacrosse program in 2016.
+Euker returns for his third season at the helm after taking over the men’s lacrosse program in 2016.

 He came to McDaniel after spending the two years as the top assistant at Denison.
 In his two years there, the Big Red compiled a 32-5 record and top-20 rankings in both seasons.

 In his first year, Euker was part of the most successful season in Denison lacrosse history, winning the North Coast Athletic Conference (NCAC) and advancing to the NCAA Div.
 III quarterfinals.
 The 2014 squad set program records for wins (19), goals (320) and assists (189) and led the nation in scoring defense, allowing just 5.8 goals per game.
 The offense (16.0 gpg) and faceoff unit (67.8 win percentage) both ranked fifth nationally.

 In 2015, the Big Red finished fifth in Division III in scoring margin (7.7 gpg), 16th in points per game (21.9 ppg) and 19th in scoring defense (6.8 gpg).

 In his two seasons in Granville, Euker coached 18 All-NCAC honorees, including the 2014 Rookie of the Year and Defensive Player of the Year, and five USILA All-Americans.